gethinode/mod-bootstrap/README.md

 ### Dart support

 When transpiling with Dart Sass, use the file `assets/scss/bootstrap-dart.scss` an entrypoint instead of `assets/scss/bootstrap.scss`.
 The former file includes modifications to address several deprecation warnings.
-Run the npm command `update:scss` to recreate the modified files, which are derived from the Bootstrap source files.
+Run the npm command `update-scss` to recreate the modified files, which are derived from the Bootstrap source files.
 The script is **not compatible with Windows**, due to the different handling of double quotes on this Operating System.

 <!-- MARKDOWN LINKS -->
 [hugo]: https://gohugo.io